1TusharSharma1/Campus-Ambassador-Management-Portal/README.md

 A campus ambassador, often referred to as a CA, is a student representative who serves as a liaison between the educational institution and an organization.
 They promote the organization's activities, engage with fellow students, and help establish a strong presence on campus.

 To learn more about campus ambassadors, you can watch this [video](https://drive.google.com/file/d/1hv2VvXPc4_Ndyf0FrzZIpEnqkCL1Rph8/view).
-To learn more about campus ambassadors, you can watch this [video](https://example.com/video-link).